 What movement does Longines use?

-Why are Longines watches are so expensive?
+Why are Longines watches so expensive?

 Compared to most luxury watch brands, their watches are very competitively priced.
 Perhaps one of the most affordable luxury watch brands.
 Watches are expensive for those who are used to spending a little money on watches.